madariss5/Blacksky-XMD/README.md

 2. Monitor the bot's status in Heroku dashboard
 3. Test basic commands to ensure functionality

-### Troubleshooting
-1. If the bot disconnects:
-   - Check Heroku logs for errors
-   - Verify environment variables
-   - Ensure SESSION_DATA is properly set

-2. If media commands fail:
-   - Verify ffmpeg buildpack is properly installed
-   - Check storage limits on your Heroku dyno

-3. For other issues:
-   - Review application logs
-   - Ensure all buildpacks are properly installed
-   - Verify your dyno is running

 ## 🛠️ Configuration
 Create a `.env` file with: